igorganich/damn-vulnerable-defi-halmos/test/naive-receiver/README.md

 ```
 No, it's still too hard.
 Much stronger heuristics are needed.
 ## Heuristics
-We have reached the point where we can no longer operate with only stable improvements and expect Halmos to give us a clear solution to the problem in such a clear form as in past challenges.
+We have reached the point where we can no longer operate with only stable improvements and expect Halmos to give us a solution to the problem in such a clear form as in past challenges.
 Will have to try to apply some relief by sacrificing likely scenarios that could be covered symbolically.
 ### Proxy heuristics
 Since **BasicForwarder** is essentially just a proxy contract for **NaiveReceiverPool**, and **multicall** is in turn a proxy function for other pool functions, we can try to sacrifice scenarios where we call functions from NaiveReceiverPool directly.
-On the other hand, we get the benefit of not having duplicate calls to these functions, while not reducing overall code coverage:
+On the other hand, we get the benefit of not having duplicate symbolic calls to these functions, while not reducing overall code coverage:
 ```solidity
 function setUp() public {
     ...